 Many experienced homeschooling families will advise beginning with a few months (or more) of deschooling, especially if your child has been in traditional school for more than a few years.
 Deschooling is the process of letting your children get back in touch with their own natural daily rhythms and rediscovering what sparks their own curiosity.
 If you didn’t have to be at school at a certain time, what time would your children naturally wake?
 When are they most hungry?
 When is their mind most active?
 What time of the day do they need to recharge?

 Setting Your Own Schedule

 Our night owl goes to bed at the same time every night, but can wake anywhere from 7 am to 9:30 am.
-Teaching our children to place rest high on the priority list was lost in traditional school.
+Teaching our children to place rest high on the priority list was lost in traditional schools.
 When an idea sparks, she can work on self-directed projects on her own timeline.
-One day she spent seven hours setting-up and photographing the life stories of her doll families.
+One day she spent seven hours setting up and photographing the life stories of her doll families.
 If one must break real life down into measurable learning, I observed art (photography, setting the scenes), social studies (adoption and family dynamics), storytelling (suspense, proper order of events), health (babies being born, arm injuries, physical activities), and science (tsunamis, blizzards, air temperatures) all rolled into one.
 In traditional kindergarten, the activities moved along so fast, it was common to hear her describe her school projects by saying “and I didn’t have time to finish that.”

 Finding the Right Curriculum

 Packaged curricula can be a good place to start for new families because so many families are frightened that their children will miss some crucial benchmark and will never succeed.
 Start there if you must but then try to remember that other people set those benchmarks (and then let them go, if you can).
 Children are individuals and learn different skills when they’re ready.
 One of the things I now love most about homeschooling is the freedom.